nitinnageshkulkarni/AI4Science_Papers_Implementations/Linear_Algebra_and_Matrix_Methods/README.md

 Comprehensive implementation of fundamental linear algebra operations, matrix decomposition methods, and matrix calculus using PyTorch for deep learning and scientific computing applications.

+This project serves as a foundational resource for understanding the mathematical principles underlying modern machine learning and scientific computing, with hands-on implementations and visualizations.

 ## Reference Materials

 This project is based on the following reference materials (available in `docs/` folder):